All the vacation, none of the planning

 Initially, TripSwap did still include the trip itineraries created by locals, but also included a feature where two users could create trips for one another while also staying in each others' homes for the duration of the trip, but this idea was later scrapped based on user responses.

 Feedback overwhelmingly favored TripSwap.
 Classmates appreciated that TripSwap would be able to include many of the best features of TourisTips—like local-provided respect tips and hidden gems—while bundling them alongside other features so the entire app didn't feel dedicated to lecturing the user about how to be respectful.
-Classmates also appreciated the utility of Local Lens but felt it would be more useful as an app, which is mobile, rather than a fixed kiosk.
+Classmates also appreciated the utility of Local Lens but felt it would be more useful as a app, rather than a fixed kiosk.

 Participatory Design Workshop